ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/deprecated.html.markdown

 <td width="13">
 </td>
 <td width="739">
   AC Native Data storage is deprecated.
 Instead we have introduced far superior data storage using any connection  database.
-See: [Server Side Data Storage](/developers/user-guide/product-guide/data-storage/server-side-data-storage/)
+See: <a href="/developers/user-guide/product-guide/data-storage/server-side-data-storage/">Server Side Data Storage</a>

 </td>
 </tr>